 Southbound 75’s story started when Radio Promotion legend, Bill Scull heard writer Mark Lorenzo’s song, “Little Breakdown” at an ASCAP demo review session.
 Scull, who has worked in the industry for years including with Clive Davis, singled him out, signed Mark to his label, and sent him out to record his label’s first CD.

 “The thing I learned from Clive Davis is that the song is king…and Mark Lorenzo has those songs,” Scull said.

-His talent also caught the attention of publisher Jan Seedman (who discovered Nickelback for Road Runner Records), “Mark knows how to come up with a melody... the songs just don’t get tired - ever.”
+Lorenzo’s talent also caught the attention of publisher Jan Seedman (who discovered Nickelback for RoadRunner Records and had a hand in finding other acts like Stone Temple Pilots and Filter), “Mark knows how to come up with a melody... the songs just don’t get tired - ever.”

 Mark’s songs have been used on TV shows, sports programming, DVDs, Cartoons and more such as; “ESPN College Football;” “Shark” (CBS); “90210” (CW); “Threshold” (CBS); “Girlfriends” (CW) and “3lbs” on (CBS).

 The band is endorsed by many sponsors including Gone Country Hats, Red Monkey Accessories, Bosphorus Cymbals & Scorpion Drumsticks.